SomeWeekendReading/someweekendreading.github.io/_posts/2021-12-09-fda-evusheld.md

     SARS-CoV2 spike protein.
   - Doing combination therapy (yay!) like this confers some robustness against mutation.
-    None of the Omicron mutations relevant to evusheld neutralized it.  _In vitro_ experiments show evushelt works against Delta and Mu, also.
+    None of the Omicron mutations relevant to evusheld neutralized it.  _In vitro_ experiments show evusheld works against Delta and Mu, also.
 - Unlike other antibody therapies, these have been engineered to have a long lifetime in the body, like 6 months, maybe up to 12.
 (I have no idea how that works, given that until today I didn't know it was possible.
 Things move fast, or at least faster than